MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/exportdata.md

 3. Select **Generate URL** to create a new web API endpoint for the exported data, which you can copy to the clipboard.

-**Delete URL** disables any previously generated URL.You can then generate a new URL..
+**Delete URL** disables any previously generated URL.
+You can then generate a new URL.

 ## Exported data fields